Blue-crowned trogon: Distribution and habitat

 The blue-crowned trogon is found throughout the Amazon Basin south of the Amazon River and south and east from there as well.
 The nominate subspecies is found from Amazonian central Brazil east to the Atlantic Ocean.
 T. c. peruvianus is found in the Andean foothills of southern Colombia, eastern Ecuador and Peru, and northwestern Bolivia and from there east into Amazonian Brazil as far as the Tapajós River.
 T. c. behni is found in eastern and southern Bolivia, southwestern Brazil, much of Paraguay, and northern Argentina.

 It inhabits a variety of landscapes across its large range.
 Forest types include várzea, gallery, tall secondary, and dry semi-deciduous.
 It occupies all levels from the understory to the canopy.
 It is also found in savanna woodland, dry palm forest, caatinga, and scrublands.
 In the northern part of its range it seldom occurs above 500 m of elevation but reaches as high as 1500 m in Argentina and 1750 m in Bolivia.

 Behavior

 Feeding

 The blue-crowned trogon's diet includes a wide variety of insects and spiders, and also fruits.
 It sometimes joins mixed-species foraging flocks.

 Breeding

 The blue-crowned trogon's breeding season varies across its range.
 It starts as early as May in Colombia and spans from October to December in Argentina.
 It nests in cavities in arboreal termitaria.
 The clutch size is two or three eggs.

 Status

 The IUCN has assessed the blue-crowned trogon as being of Least Concern, though its population is unknown and is believed to be decreasing.
-It is rare to common in different parts of its range and occurs in several protected areas in Boliva, Brazil, and Argentina.
+It is rare to common in different parts of its range and occurs in several protected areas in Bolivia, Brazil, and Argentina.